Medial Branch Nerve Injection

-Who is a Good Candidate for Medial Branch Blocks?
+Who is a Good Candidate for Medial Branch Nerve Injection?

 If you are suffering from chronic low back pain that lasts for more than 12 weeks, and have failed conservative treatments such as over the counter medication, and physical therapy, you could benefit from medial branch block.

-What Happens During A Medial Branch Nerve Block Injection?
+What Happens During A Medial Branch Nerve Injection?

 The injection is typically administered at the doctor’s office or a surgical center.
 The procedure is outpatient, least invasive, and takes about 15-30 minutes.
 Patients can be given conscious sedation of local skin numbing to be comfortable during the procedure.
 However, the use of sedation is discouraged because this limits the ability of patients to perceive the effect of the injection.
 The patient will lie down on the procedure table and the area to be treated will be cleaned, and local anesthetic injected.
 Using fluoroscopy (real-time X-ray), the doctor will confirm and guide their needle to the affected medial branch nerve of the facet joint to deliver the numbing medication.

-What Should You Expect After A Medial Branch Nerve Block Injection?
+What Should You Expect After A Medial Branch Nerve Injection?

 Soreness can be expected around the skin injection site for a few hours.
 You are encouraged to move your neck around to determine the amount of relief provided by the injection.
 Most routine activities and work can be resumed the following day.
 Pain relief from the cervical facet joint typically begins shortly after the procedure, and the duration of pain relief is typically for about a day.